hyperswine/ML-Project/README.md

 for random samples & random features.
 From the results, it appears that features such as the devices 'oem', date of release, dimensions, sensors, screen-body ratio, clock speed.

-Features that didn't seem as necessary included the device's 'launch status', communication protocols, cpu core count, the resolution of the selfie camera.
+Features that didn't seem as necessary included the device's 'launch status', communication protocols, cpu core count, ROM size, the resolution & video quality of the selfie camera.

 #### Performance of sklearn's algorithms